Updated – November 28, 2018

 You have many different lenders you can choose from to apply for a personal loan for your wedding.
 While you can shop among local banks and credit unions, you should also consider online lenders to ensure you’re getting the best deal.

-LendingTree, which owns MagnifyMoney, offers a tool you can use to find loan offers.
+LendingTree, which owns MagnifyMoney, offers a tool you can use to see loan offers.
 Using the tool, you’ll input basic information about yourself and what you’re looking for out of a loan.
-Afterwards, you can review different lenders and apply for a loan.
+Afterwards, you can review loan offers from up to five different lenders.

 To help kickstart your search, consider these five lenders: